 Creativity starts to develop around school-age children.
 At that time, creativity begins to manifest in the child through diverse experiences such as playing games, playing music, drawing, sports and more.
-At school age the child begins to understand and read graphic signs, i.e. symbolic language (the child recognizes a sign like a letter or other graphic sign, and attributes meaning to it)
+At school age the child begins to understand and read graphic signs, i.e. symbolic language.
+The child recognizes a sign like a letter or other graphic sign, and attributes meaning to it.

 How to start?

-In order to develop creativity among children, they must have a rich and diverse environment in so they could thrive and flourish!
+Children must have a rich and diverse environment in so they could thrive and flourish!

 In order to encourage creative activity in children, they should have a wide variety of drawing, building and creative materials.

-For example: Lego parts, paper and cardboard, fabrics, beads, pens and markers, various adhesives and also materials from nature such as stones, leaves, sand etc. The richer the variety of materials, the more creative projects and ventures will be created!
+The richer the variety of materials, the more creative projects and ventures will be created!

-If difficulty is found – for example in cutting with scissors, holding markers or being able to be precise – it is worthwhile to find activities that will work on the fine motor skills* of the children
+If difficulty is found – for example in cutting with scissors, or being able to be precise – it is worthwhile to find activities that will work on the fine motor skills* of the children

 Our brain develops as we learn to perform new activities – and this is true at any age!